 Realigning Merger Remedies with the Goals of Antitrust

-The current focus on antitrust enforcement is supported by an important dialogue on evidence of declining competition in the US economy.2 We do not yet know the full extent to which rising concentration, slowing rates of start-ups and widening inequality gaps are the product of the lax antitrust enforcement that has prevailed in US for three decades.
-As this story continues to unfold, it remains clear that merger enforcement should be high on the antitrust agenda.
-The US Department of Justice (DOJ) and Federal Trade Commission (FTC) are in unique positions to learn from their past experience in merger enforcement, particularly with regard to the effectiveness of their remedies.
-This commentary highlights the importance of merger remedies in the broader debate over the role and goals of antitrust.
-It argues that a number of themes are converging to create an inflection point in remedies policy.
+The current focus on antitrust enforcement is supported by an important dialogue on evidence of declining competition in the US economy.
+We do not yet know the full extent to which rising concentration, slowing rates of start-ups and widening inequality gaps are the product of the lax antitrust enforcement that has prevailed in the United States for three decades.
+However, as this story continues to sharpen, it remains clear that vigorous merger enforcement should be high on the antitrust agenda.
+The US Department of Justice Antitrust Division (DOJ or Antitrust Division) and Federal Trade Commission (FTC) are in unique positions to learn from their past experience in merger enforcement, particularly with regard to the effectiveness of their remedies.
+This commentary highlights the importance of merger remedies in the broader debate about the goals of antitrust in protecting competition, consumers and workers, but its practical implications speak to the invigoration of merger enforcement after decades of laxity, driven by error-cost analysis, or erroneously assigning higher risk to challenging pro-competitive mergers and lower risk to not challenging ultimately harmful ones.
+Several themes arise from analysis of merger remedies.

 The antitrust agencies enforce the antitrust laws through a process of discovery, investigation and deterrence of violations.
 The agencies have a number of remedies at hand, including injunctions and disgorgement in civil cases, fines and incarceration in criminal cases brought by the DOJ, and civil penalties for decree violations.
 Enforcement against anticompetitive agreements (e.g., cartels) through Section 1 of the Sherman Act is perhaps the best illustration of antitrust as law enforcement, where the optimal deterrence value of penalties is a central focus.